babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Watermark Cloud SDK for .NET.md

+# .NET Cloud REST API to Watermark Documents

-Use this REST API to enable your cloud-based C#, ASP.NET, & other .NET apps to search, edit, remove & add watermarks to documents of 40+ different file formats.
+Use this REST API to enable your cloud-based C#, ASP.NET, & other .NET apps to [search, edit, remove & add watermarks](https://products.groupdocs.cloud/watermark/net) to documents of 40+ different file formats.

 ## Cloud Document Watermarking Features